ashaya23/redis-filemem-cache/README.md

 ## Features

-- Caches data in both Redis for short-term and local files for persitentstorage
+- Caches data in both Redis for short-term and local files for persitent storage
 - Provides options to enable/disable file and memory caching independently.
 - This project includes a set of atomic read and write functions that ensure data integrity and reliability when reading from and writing to files.
 - Ability to list keys stored both in file and memory cache